MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Payment Requested:**

-    - New request initiated for New Payment request for Labour Office Payment.

-    - User use to track and compare the status of payment request in between Payment request in Labour Office and Payment Request in Finance Department Portal.

     - After completion the payment request in Finance Portal, and requete is completed in Laour Office stage.